Mexican Spotted owl (Strix occidentalis lucida)

 Where Listed: WHEREVER FOUND

 Unlike most owls, Mexican spotted owls have dark eyes.
 They are an ashy-chestnut brown color with white and brown spots on their abdomen, back and head.
 Their brown tails are marked with thin white bands.
+They lack ear tufts.
 Young owls less than 5 months old have a downy appearance.
 Females are larger than males.